This WordPress site is an online home for my book Waterways: Imagining a Human Place in Nature.

 I have also included a shorter piece titled “Walks on the Boundary Line,” which is essentially the experiential chapters turned into a stand-alone essay.

-For those who are interested, my site called The Water Margin is a companion to this one (link in sidebar on right).
+For those who are interested, my site called The Water Margin is a companion to this one.
 It contains a chronicle of the research that became Waterways, along with many “Findings,” in text and photographs.
 The chapters of Waterways about local nature were drawn from these “Findings,” which are much more extensive and not all local.

 Waterways: Imagining a human place in nature by Lowry Pei is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.